LMU Munich: Notable alumni and faculty members

-The alumni of Ludwig Maximilian University of Munich played a major role in the development of quantum mechanics.
+The alumni of Ludwig-Maximilians-Universität München played a major role in the development of quantum mechanics.
 Max Planck, the founder of quantum theory and Nobel laureate in Physics in 1918, was an alumnus of the university.
 Founders of quantum mechanics such as Werner Heisenberg, Wolfgang Pauli, and others were associated with the university.

-Most recently, to honor the Nobel laureate in Chemistry Gerhard Ertl, who worked as a professor at the University of Munich from 1973 to 1986, the building of the Physical Chemistry was named after him.
+Most recently, to honor the Nobel laureate in Chemistry Gerhard Ertl, who worked as a professor at LMU Munich from 1973 to 1986, the building of the Physical Chemistry was named after him.

-Pakistani philosopher and poet Sir Muhammad Iqbal, regarded as the "Poet of the East" and "The Thinker of Pakistan", earned his PhD degree from the Ludwig Maximilian University, Munich in 1908.
+Pakistani philosopher and poet Sir Muhammad Iqbal, regarded as the "Poet of the East" and "The Thinker of Pakistan", earned his PhD degree from the Ludwig-Maximilians-Universität München, Munich in 1908.
 Working under the guidance of Friedrich Hommel, Iqbal published his doctoral thesis in 1908, entitled The Development of Metaphysics in Persia.

 The anti-Nazi resistance White Rose was based in this university.

 Pope Benedict XVI was a student and professor at LMU Munich.

 Wilhelm Conrad Röntgen received the Nobel Prize in Physics in 1901.

 Ferenc Krausz received the Nobel Prize in Physics in 2023.

 Theodor W. Hänsch received the Nobel Prize in Physics in 2005.

 Otto Hahn received the Nobel Prize in Chemistry in 1944.

 Werner Heisenberg received the Nobel Prize in Physics in 1932.

 Max Planck received the Nobel Prize in Physics in 1918.

 Hans Bethe received the 1967 Nobel Prize in Physics.

 Nobel Prize-winning novelist Thomas Mann gave numerous lectures at LMU Munich.

 Karl Jaspers was a German-Swiss psychiatrist and philosopher.

 Philosopher, Persian and Urdu poet Sir Muhammad Iqbal studied philosophy at LMU Munich.